wikimedia/WikiContrib/backend/WikiContrib/Install.md

 Once you login to the phabricator.
 You can generate a Conduit API token from `https://phabricator.wikimedia.org/settings/user/{Your username}/page/apitokens/` (fill your username in the link).

-Copy the API token, and paste it in the variable named `API_TOKEN` in the file `backend/WikiContrib/WikiContrib/settings.py`
+Copy the API token.

 ## Set up environment variables
 Copy contents of `backend/WikiContrib/WikiContrib/.env.example` to a new file `backend/WikiContrib/WikiContrib/.env`.
-Update it!
-Most likely you will be making changes only to `DB_NAME`, `DB_USER`, `DB_PASSWORD` and `PHAB_KEY` variables.
+Paste the Phabricator API token in the variable `PHAB_KEY` in the file you just created.

 ## Run the migrations: